Our Sustainable Business Risk Framework

 - Two umbrella policies on human rights and environmental protection plus eight specific guidelines on sensitive sectors or issues

-- The Sustainable Business Risk (SBR) process comprising an online assessment tool and a referral tool – due-diligence mechanisms to assess our business transactions
+- The Sustainable Business Risk (SBR) process comprising a sustainable business risk rating in a semi-automated assessment and referral tool – due-diligence mechanisms to assess our business transactions

 - Company exclusions

-- Country exclusions beyond mere compliance with international trade controls (ITCs)
+- Sector exclusions in specified countries beyond mere compliance with international trade controls (ITCs)

 Policies and guidelines

-We regularly review all the policies and guidelines of our Sustainable Business Risk Framework to ensure they stay abreast of relevant new risk developments and stakeholder expectations.
-In 2019, we continued with the implementation of our thermal coal policy, engaging with over 300 clients in the process, and revised our oil and gas policy.
-These improvements to the Sustainable Business Risk Framework form an important part of the efforts we have taken towards gradually decarbonising our business model (see Towards decarbonising our business model).
+We regularly review all the policies and guidelines of our Sustainable Business Risk Framework to ensure they stay abreast of new risk developments and changing stakeholder expectations.
+In 2020, we developed a thermal coal phase-out strategy for our treaty business and continued with the implementation of our revised oil and gas policy.
+These improvements to the Sustainable Business Risk Framework form an important part of the efforts we have taken towards gradually decarbonising our business model (see Decarbonising our business model).

 The Sustainable Business Risk process

 We implement the framework’s policies through a due-diligence process with three elements: the Sustainable Business Risk (SBR) Assessment, the SBR Referral Tool and an appeals process.
 This process is firmly embedded in the Group’s underwriting guidelines and processes.